vLeeH/twitterpost/docs/twittpost.md

 <a href="https://github.com/vLeeH/twittpost/blob/main/twitterpost/TwitterConnection.py">↳ Source Code</a>

 ## Important
-You need to create an account/developer account in Twitter, after that:
-- Need to create an app in Developer portal of Twitter.
+You need to create an account/developer account in Twitter, after that need to create an app in Developer portal of Twitter.

 ## Variables
 **Secret and Api key of Twitter app**